-Hurricane Maria Heads Toward Puerto Rico; Expected To Become Major Storm
+Hurricane Maria Heads Toward Puerto Rico, Expected To Become Major Storm

 Once it becomes a major hurricane, Maria is expected to remain one through the weekend.

-As of Monday morning, Maria had maximum sustained winds of 90 mph and was heading west-northwest at 13 mph, the hurricane center said.
 On the Saffir-Simpson wind scale, a major hurricane designates Category 3 storms and higher — hurricanes with sustained winds of at least 111 mph.

-Maria doesn't have the historic size and strength of Irma.
-Its hurricane-force winds extend outward up to 15 miles — far short of the 70 miles such winds extended from Irma's center.
+Maria doesn't have the historic size and strength of Irma, and its hurricane-force winds extend outward up to 15 miles — far short of the 70 miles such winds extended from Irma's center.
+But the hurricane's storm surge and heavy rains could post grave threats, from triggering mudslides to frustrating relief and recovery efforts in places where thousands of buildings were heavily damaged by Irma.

+Maria "is expected to produce total rain accumulations of 6 to 12 inches," the hurricane center says, "with isolated maximum amounts of 20 inches across the central and southern Leeward Islands, including Puerto Rico and the U.S. and British Virgin Islands, through Wednesday night."

 Here are the conditions the National Hurricane Center warns could be brought by a Category 3 storm: